GalenWong/g-comment-stream/README.md

 ```

 # What is this application?
-It allows user to submit a message on '/messages'.
-The message will show up on '/' real time with socket.
+It allows user to submit a message on `/messages` endpoint.
+The message will show up on `/` real time with socket.

 # Why I created this application
 I created this application for a demo in an introduction to backend development workshop that I taught.